2017 Washington Nationals season: Game 2, October 7

 Carl Edwards Jr. came in to pitch for the Cubs in the bottom of the eighth, which began with pinch-hitter Adam Lind, a veteran who had played 1,344 regular-season games over 12 seasons, singling in the first postseason appearance of his career.
 Twenty-year-old Víctor Robles, who had just reached the major leagues for the first time on September 7, made his own career postseason debut when he came in to pinch-run for Lind.
 After Trea Turner struck out, Bryce Harper, 0-for-3 in the game with two groundouts and a strikeout and seemingly overmatched by Cubs pitching, came to the plate; he had just returned in late September from 42 days on the disabled list and since then had gone 4-for-25 (.160) in the regular season and postseason combined with no extra-base hits, but on a 3–1 pitch from Edwards he homered to right – the fifth home run of his 16-game postseason career – to tie the game at 3–3.
 Edwards then walked Rendon.
 Mike Montgomery relieved Edwards, but surrendered a single to Daniel Murphy which advanced Rendon to second.
 Zimmerman then came up to bat; he had hit only .167 against the Cubs during the regular season and his 1-for-6 performance in the division series had dropped his average against the Cubs in 2017 as a whole to .144, but he hit a three-run homer to left, giving the Nationals a 6–3 lead.
 After Montgomery retired the side, Nationals closer Sean Doolittle made his first appearance of the series, and gave up only a single in the top of the ninth on his way to earning the first postseason save of his career.
 The Nationals evened the series at 1–1.

+Saturday, October 7, 2017 5:38 pm EDT at Nationals Park in Washington, D.C.